 The modern Mexican Mint is located in Mexico City, the national capital of Mexico.
 Since 1925, Banco de Mexico (the nation’s central bank) has controlled the minting of coins and printing of banknotes handled by the Mexican Mint.

 JM Bullion accepts a variety of payment methods for your purchase of Proof Mexican Silver Libertad coins.
-We accept credit/debit cards, except for AMEX, paper checks, bank wire transfers, and PayPal account transfers.
-Both bank wire transfers and paper check payments qualify for a 4% discount on the total purchase price.
-Bank wire and PayPal payments process immediately, credit/debit card payments take an average of one business day, and paper checks process within 4 to 6 business days.
+We accept credit/debit cards, paper checks, bank wire transfers, Bitcoin, ACH, and PayPal account transfers.
+Both bank wire transfers, ACH, and paper check payments qualify for a 4% discount on the total purchase price.
+Bank wire and PayPal payments process immediately, credit/debit card payments take an average of one business day, and paper checks and ACH process within 4 to 6 business days.

 If you have any questions about the purchasing or shipping process, feel free to contact a JM Bullion associate.
 You can reach us on the phone at 800-276-6508, online using our live web chat, or by sending us an email with your questions.